bpmn-io/bpmn.io/src/content/blog/2015/008-locking-down-bpmn-js.md

 ###Conclusion
 This post showed how we built our very own customized BPMN 2.0 modeler using bpmn-js.
 Through the use of the Rules and CommandInterceptor APIs we discovered how to introduce custom rules and behaviors.
 Thanks to the feature-based pattern of bpmn-js, we could easily swap out the context pad and the palette with our own.
 This all proves that strong customization is possible with bpmn-js, and we are extremely happy to come out with a working prototype.
 A big thanks to the Camunda team for assisting us in this endeavor!

+We have open sourced an example project to our GitHub, feel free to [check it out](https://github.com/SpartaSystems/sparta-bpmn-js).